awsdocs/amazon-translate-developer-guide/doc_source/using-ct.md

 print("\n")
 ```

-For more information on using the Amazon Translate operations with Custom Terminologies, see [Actions](API_Operations.md)\.
+For more information on using the Amazon Translate operations with Custom Terminologies, see [API Operations](https://docs.aws.amazon.com/translate/latest/APIReference/API_Operations.html)\.